hyparam/hightable/README.md

 interface ColumnConfig {
-  headerComponent?: React.ReactNode // allows overriding column header cell with custom component minWidth?: number // overrides the global column min width, useful for components with ui elements }
+  headerComponent?: React.ReactNode // allows overriding column header cell with custom component minWidth?: number // overrides the global column min width, useful for components with ui elements initiallyHidden?: boolean // whether the column should be initially hidden className?: string // additional CSS class name for the header and cells of this column }
 ```